2013 BMW X1 Performance

 Acceleration and Power

-Of the X1’s two engines, reviewers tend to prefer the turbocharged engine because it is powerful, fuel-efficient and its eight-speed automatic transmission shifts faster than the six-speed automatic.
-Test drivers add that while the six-cylinder engine is more powerful than the base engine, the six-speed automatic transmission shifts slower, making it slightly less fun to drive.
+Of the X1’s two engines, reviewers tend to prefer the four cylinder to the six cylinder because the four is powerful, fuel-efficient and its eight-speed automatic transmission shifts faster than the six cylinder's six-speed automatic.

 - "Moreover, the 2.0-liter turbo and eight-speed-automatic combo motivates the X1 effortlessly." -- Car and Driver